Giraffe - The Facts

 “Giraffe have this huge problem of having a head that is 2m away from the heart.
 So in a really big animal how does it get blood up there?”
 (Professor Graham Mitchell, Centre of Wildlife Studies in Onderstepoort, South Africa).

 The giraffe has an extremely high blood pressure (280/180 mm Hg) which is twice that found in humans.
-Additionally, the heart beats up to 170 times per minute double that of humans.
+Additionally, the heart beats up to 170 times per minute - that is double the heart beat of humans.
 It was previously thought that a giraffe had a really big heart, but recent research has revealed that there isn’t room in the body cavity for this.
 Instead, the giraffe has a relatively small heart and its power comes from a very strong beat as a result of the incredibly thick walls of the left ventricle.

 (Ref: image from Channel 4 “Inside Giant Animals – The Giraffe”.)